elenaramirezhdz/happymindretreats/README.md

 | No | Bug | How I solved the issue |
 | :--- | :--- | :--- |
-| 1 | Erros in responsive design in the header menu and the icons in the footer.
+| 1 | Erros in responsive design in the header menu.
+I changed the header width and checked the values, it helped.

 | 2 | I solved the issues with the columns using Flexbox working with classes and setting flex-direction with the value of column.